 Serious injury caused by the negligence of others

-For almost 30 years I have represented seriously injured individuals in a wide variety of cases in Missouri and Kansas including car and truck wrecks, rail crossing collisions, air crashes, fires and explosions, industrial mishaps, serious falls, unsafe products, and contamination by toxic substances.
-If you are a loved one have been seriously injured as a result of negligence is very important to contact an experienced personal injury attorney as soon as practicable .
+For over 30 years I have represented seriously injured individuals in a wide variety of cases in Missouri and Kansas including car and truck wrecks, rail crossing collisions, air crashes, fires and explosions, industrial mishaps, serious falls, unsafe products and contamination by toxic substances.
+If you or a loved one have been seriously injured as a result of another persons negligence, it is very important to contact an experienced personal injury attorney as soon as practicable .

 If you would like assistance in evaluating your potential claim, please contact me.at your earliest convenience.
 Cases are handled on a contingency fee basis, meaning if there is no recovery, there is no fee.

 Unexpected loss of a loved one

 Over the last 30 years I have represented the families and loved ones of individuals who have been killed through the negligence of others.
 Although most of the cases originated in Missouri or Kansas, I have been involved in cases from many other states.
 I have handled wrongful death cases resulting from car and truck wrecks, rail crossing collisions, airplane crashes, fires and explosions, industrial mishaps, medical negligence, and dangerous products,